The job of a QA tester is not something that comes handy. They are hardworking individuals assigned with difficult tasks on a regular basis.

 A use case on the other is a document of another kind.
 It helps you understand the actions of the user and the response of the system found in a particular functionality.
-It comprises of the cover page, revision, contents, exceptions, and pre and post conditions.
+It comprises the cover page, revision, contents, exceptions, and pre and post-conditions.

 4. What is a test strategy?

 A test strategy helps you understand the process of testing in every software development cycle.
 It has been made in such a way that all project managers and developers will be informed about some of the most important issues of testing.
 All objectives, methods, total time and the resources which are needed for the project are explained.

 A few components you will always find in a test strategy are test level and test schedules, test groups and test priorities, test summary, requirements of the environment, responsibilities, etc.